Jerefortune/BSE2210_Design_Group45/BSE2210_Design_GroupXX/Docs/Report.md

         informed strategic decisions about resource allocation, program offerings, and student support services.

-> **4. Outsourcing Analysis and Recommendation**
+4. Outsourcing Analysis and Recommendation**

->
-> To augment the internal team and address budget constraints,
-> outsourcing is a viable strategy.
+ To augment the internal team and address budget constraints, outsourcing is a viable strategy.
 The three primary models are:

--   **Onshore:** Contracting with a provider within the same country.
+Onshore:** Contracting with a provider within the same country.
     This offers the easiest communication, cultural alignment, and legal compliance but at the highest cost.

--   **Offshore:** Contracting with a provider in a geographically distant, low-cost country.
+  **Offshore:** Contracting with a provider in a geographically
+    distant, low-cost country.
 This offers the lowest cost but introduces significant challenges in communication, time zone differences, and cultural misalignment, which can lead to project